Doraku/DefaultDocumentation/README.md

   - [x] `source` attribute used to reference code from a specific file
   - [x] `region` attribute used to reference a specific `#region` from the source
 - [x] [`<example>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/example)
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] [`<exception>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/exception)
   - [x] [`cref`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/cref-attribute) attribute
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] `<exclude>` used to exclude an element and all its members from the documentation
 - [x] [`<include>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/include)
 - [x] [`<inheritdoc>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/inheritdoc)
   - [x] [`cref`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/cref-attribute) attribute
 - [ ] [`<list>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/list) not supported yet
 - [x] [`<para>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/para)
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] [`<param>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/param)
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] [`<paramref>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/paramref)
 - [ ] [`<permission>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/permission) not supported yet
 - [x] [`<remarks>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/remarks)
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] [`<returns>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/returns)
+  - [x] `ignorelinebreak` attribute used to change the default settings of `<DefaultDocumentationIgnoreLineBreak>` for the content of this element
 - [x] [`<see>`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/see)
   - [x] [`cref`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/cref-attribute) attribute
   - [x] `href` attribute